-The Faculty Welfare and Fiscal Affairs Committee will review the evidence from the focused evaluation and other documentation included in the promotion file.
-The review file shall contain evidence that the criteria commensurate with the sought rank have been met (sections 2.2.2.1 and 2.7), including a self-reflection based on sections 2.7.3-2.7.7, resume, student class evaluations (both quantitative and qualitative data) and performance evaluations by the Vice President for Academic Affairs and/or the Associate Vice-President for Academic Affairs or Department Chair.
-The file should also contain reports of advisee surveys, administrative offices survey (2.6.3), evidence of scholarly activity, peer classroom observations, and outcome evaluations of student learning.
-The review file may also contain testimonials from experts in the candidate's field (and other supporting evidence) solicited by either the Faculty Welfare and Fiscal Affairs Committee or the candidate.
+The FWFA Committee will review the evidence from the focused evaluation and other documentation included in the promotion file.
+The review file shall contain evidence that the criteria commensurate with the sought rank have been met (sections 2.2.2.1 and 2.7), including a self-reflection based on sections 2.7.3-2.7.7, resume, student class evaluations (both quantitative and qualitative data) and performance evaluations by the VPAA and/or the AVPAA or Department Chair.
+The file should also contain reports of advisee surveys, administrative offices survey (2.6.3), evidence of scholarly activity, peer classroom observations, outcome evaluations of student learning, and any applicable information from the personnel file.
+The review file may also contain testimonials from experts in the candidate's field (and other supporting evidence) solicited by either the FWFA Committee or the candidate.
 At no time will the material in the Review File be available to anyone other than those who have a procedurally defined right to access and the candidate.
 The promotion file will become part of the personnel record of the faculty member at the conclusion of the review process.